Integrate Audit trail module with Elasticsearch and Kibana

 RECOMMENDATION: Because Sitefinity CMS Elasticsearch audit logger invokes Elasticsearch RESTful services synchronously, to improve performance, we recommend that you ensure minimum network latency between your web server and your Elasticsearch server.
 If this is an issue, you can install a dedicated logging agent - for example, Logstash, on the webserver machine, to provide out-of-process buffering and persistence of the logged messages.

-- Download and extract Kibana from the Kibana 7.5.1 download page.
+- Download and install Kibana using the Kibana 7.17 Installation Guide.

 - Open the